Misl3d/PokeGo-ZXTouch/README.md

 Make 2 copies of the script and configure each seperatly with the IP of the devices

-Run both scripts and input the same amount of trades in each
+Run both scripts from profile pages and input the same amount of trades in each

 The script will go in order of buttons
   1. [Trade Button](Demos/Trade/Profile.PNG)